nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 1.1 About GreenMileageEfforts
 GreenMileageEfforts(GME) is an efficient carpooling management solution designed to help corporations reduce their carbon footprint.
 The GME system allows for the simple creation and management of weekly carpooling groups of employees looking to carpool to and from their office.
 These [pools](#6-glossary) of employees can then carpool from the office regularly on the specified days and times every week.
 Through the GME system, users can find employees based on their carpooling preferences and quickly group them with drivers.
 The system also maintains a database of the arranged carpooling groups for easy management.

-GME is a platform that follows a [Command-Line Interface (CLI)](#6-glossary) such that power users that are familiar can efficiently navigate the program.
+GME is a platform that follows a [Command-Line Interface (CLI)](#6-glossary) such that users familiar with a CLI can efficiently navigate the program.

 ## 1.2 Navigating the User Guide
 For help regarding the set up of GME, refer to the [“Quick Start"](#2-quick-start-) section.